havenousername/calculator/README.md

 1. `/backend` - Backend express server with typescript support.
 Runs using `nodemon` node.js application and its endpoint
 2. `/frontend` - Frontend react application using vite as a bundler
 3. `/types` - common Typescript definitions which could be used both on frontend and backend
+4. `/docs` - files related to the documentation

 ### Implementation